khalidalam980/ArrayOperationsCPP/README.md

 # ArrayOperationsCPP
 This repository contains a C++ implementation of a dynamic array class with various operations.
+The Array class provides methods for performing common array operations, such as appending, inserting, deleting, searching, sorting, and manipulating arrays.
+It also includes functions for finding the maximum and minimum elements, calculating the sum and average, reversing the array, and more.
+The implementation showcases the use of dynamic memory allocation and basic array algorithms.

+The code is well-commented and organized, making it easy to understand and modify.
+It serves as a helpful reference for anyone learning about arrays and their operations in C++.
+The repository can be a valuable resource for beginners and intermediate programmers looking to explore array manipulation in C++.